 A printing map of burning and dodging, with notes on exposure time, aperture, edition numbers and other details are recorded in my photo journal.
 These notes are important.

-I help my wife Rae with lith negatives and with the darkroom aspects of her alternative process work with cyanotype and gum bichromate, but I have no interest in these printmaking methods for myself.
+I help Rae Starr with lith negatives and with the darkroom aspects of her alternative process work with cyanotype and gum bichromate, but I have no interest in these printmaking methods for myself.
 Photogravure has always attracted me, and my printmaking, basically etching, background draws me there as well, but time and no etching press means I will continue with silver jelly for as long as I can.

 Firstly, I do not refute the huge value of digital photography in many ares and in particular its value of for reportage and scientific use.